stephenbessey/reactNativeProject/ReadMe.md

 # Workout Partner App

-A React Native app built with Expo Router that connects coaches with trainees for workout management and progress tracking.
+A comprehensive React Native fitness application built with Expo Router that connects coaches with trainees for complete workout management, progress tracking, and form analysis.
+The app features intelligent motion detection, photo capture capabilities, and comprehensive data storage for a professional fitness experience.

+## Application Description

+Workout Partner is a full-featured fitness management platform designed to bridge the gap between fitness coaches and their trainees.
+The app provides a seamless workflow from initial user setup through comprehensive workout execution and progress tracking.

+**Key Features:**
+- **Role-based Setup**: Choose between Coach or Trainee profiles with customized experiences
+- **Partner Matching**: Connect with workout partners based on your role and preferences
+- **Intelligent Workout Builder**: Create detailed workouts with exercises, sets, reps, weights, and timing
+- **Motion-Based Rep Counting**: Automatic rep detection using device accelerometer
+- **Form Photo Capture**: Document exercise form and progress with integrated camera
+- **Progress Tracking**: Comprehensive workout history with visual progress charts
+- **Theme Management**: Dark/light mode support with persistent preferences
+- **Local Data Storage**: All workout data stored securely on device with AsyncStorage

+The app follows Material Design principles on Android and Human Interface Guidelines on iOS, providing a native feel across platforms while maintaining feature consistency.

 ## Wireframes